Metro Detroit packs lots of wonderful treats for those traveling with four-legged friends.

 Many Detroit-area hotels and motels welcome crated companions.

 - Best Western claims to be a leader in pet-friendly accommodations, but each location is independently owned, so it’s best to check first.
 A room reservation may allow up to two dogs, up to 80 pounds each, with a maximum $100 charge and $50 refundable damage deposit.
 There are Best Westerns in Allen Park, Livonia and Woodhaven.

 - The Crowne Plaza Detroit Downtown Riverfront allows two dogs up to 40 pounds, with a pet fee of $25 per stay, and a $50 refundable deposit.

 - Red Roof Inn allows one well-behaved family pet permitted; must be declared at registration and not left unattended in room.
-There are Red Roof Inns in Belleville, Detroit, Dearborn, Farmington Hills, Lincoln Park, Melvindale, Plymouth and Lake Orion.
+There are Red Roof Inns in Belleville, Detroit, Dearborn, Farmington Hills, Lincoln Park, Melvindale, and Plymouth.

 - The Residence Inn Detroit Novi – Marriott allows two dogs up to 80 pounds each, for a fee of $100 per stay.

 - The Sheraton Detroit Novi allows two dogs up to 80 pounds each, provides dog beds and has an area to walk pets adjacent to the hotel.

 - Towne Place Suites Marriott Detroit Novi allows two pets per room, up to 100 pounds each, $100 nonrefundable fee.

 Traveling With Pets